rcallan/csv_tools/README.md

 #### Purpose of project

-The tools included in this package allow you to manipulate, display, modify, and retrieve basic stats about your data.
+The tools included in this repository allow you to manipulate, display, modify, and retrieve basic stats about your data.
 We would like to add other tools that could be relevant for securities trading such as a back tester and possibly execution and risk tools

 #### Building the project